Rebel leader named USPTA Intermountain Coach of the Year for second time in career.

 YEAR SCHOOL RECORD PCT.
 MW FINISH MW TOUR.
 2016* UNLV 24-2 .923 5-1 T2nd 3-0/1st 2015 UNLV 7-17 .292 1-4 N/A 0-1/T9th 2014 UNLV 11-11 .500 2-3 N/A 1-1/T3rd 2013# UNLV 20-8 .714 6-2 T2nd 3-0/1st 2012 UNLV 16-9 .640 5-2 T2nd 1-1/T3rd 2011# UNLV 20-6 .769 8-0 1st 1-1/T3rd 2010 UNLV 22-5 .815 7-1 2nd 1-1/T3rd 2009 UNLV 20-8 .714 8-0 1st 2-1/2nd 2008 UNLV 17-9 .654 6-2 T2nd 3-0/1st 2007 UNLV 19-8 .704 6-2 T3rd 2-1/2nd 2006 UNLV 14-7 .667 6-2 T2nd 1-1/T3rd 2005 UNLV 14-9 .609 5-2 3rd 2-1/2nd 2004 UNLV 16-7 .696 5-2 3rd 1-1/3rd 2003 UNLV 16-6 .727 6-1 1st 1-1/3rd 2002*# UNLV 20-4 .833 6-1 2nd 3-0/1st 2001 UNLV 11-12 .478 5-2 3rd 2-1/5th 2000* UNLV 15-9 .625 NA NA 3-0/1st CAREER 17 YRS 282-137 .673 87-26 30-12 *MW Coach of the Year #ITA Regional Coach of the Year

-The third-longest tenured leader of a UNLV sport, Kevin Cory is the winningest coach in both Lady Rebel and Mountain West women's tennis history.
+The second-longest tenured leader of a UNLV sport, Kevin Cory is the winningest coach in both Lady Rebel and Mountain West women's tennis history.

 A three-time ITA Regional Coach of the Year, two-time conference Coach of the Year and 2011 USTPA Intermountain College Coach of the Year, Cory's strong leadership of Lady Rebel Tennis is evident on an annual basis.

 In 2013, Aleksandra Josifoska became the sixth Cory player to win the MW Player of the Year Award as she and fellow-NCAA Singles Tournament participant Lucia Batta led UNLV to a 20-8 record, a seventh MW championship and a first round win in the NCAAs.